 For INFPs involved with partners with Thinking (T) and Judging (J) preferences, their objective and decisive attitude may be threatening to the INFP.
 They will tend to respond emotionally to the negativity and blame themselves, even if it wasn't their partner's intention.
 INFPs who struggle to gather good data for their decision-making processes may dislike conflict and criticism.
 This can be detrimental to intimate relationships.
 When a dispute arises, INFPs will react with emotional distress and often cannot rationalize that what their partner is trying to communicate is not a personal attack.

 When this occurs, it's common for an INFP to do whatever they can to get rid of the conflict.
 They may lash out at others or use manipulation to get the positive support that they crave.
-INFPs who recognize this trait in themselves should work on their ability to take criticism objectively.
+INFPs who recognize this trait in themselves should work on being able to take criticism objectively.
 They should also try to remember that all conflict isn't their fault and is a common occurrence in life.
 It's important for INFPs to face and address their problems immediately to avoid having to deal with them in the future after it has become a much larger issue.

 As a parent